niharkoppolu/webdev-lab-notebook/reflection.md

 I have never used the example solutions.
 I tried to do many exercises without assistance.
 When I watched the videos and did the exercises following allow helped me learn the content so I could apply it to my homeworks.

-I completed the week 5 and week 6 exercises pretty late in the term.
+I completed the week 6 exercises pretty late in the term.
 I felt like they weren't as relevant to the homeworks.